I should say positions (plural).

-Many of the books and monographs that have been written — mostly decades ago — have been readily available for some time now online FOR FREE, both as downloads and as books that are viewable without having to pay anything.
+Many of the books and monographs that have been written — mostly decades ago — have been readily available online for FREE, both as downloads and as books that are viewable online without having to pay (Scribd).

-And THAT is what makes it almost inexcusable and unforgivable (as well as inexplicable) for Reconstructionism’s critics to continue year after year to make the same misinformed arguments, false accusations, gross misrepresentations and misinterpretations of Reconstructionist positions and theology.
+It is this super-abundance of documentation which makes it almost inexcusable (as well as inexplicable) for anti-Reconstructionists to continue year after year to come out with the same misinformed arguments, false accusations and gross caricatures and misrepresentations of Reconstructionist perspectives again and again.

-So, in an effort to make it LESS inexcusable, inexplicable and unforgivable for folks to remain ignorant of the reams and reams (digits and digits) and sheer volume of material that is available to anyone, both electronically and in print, of what has been said and written and taught over the years by the most prominent Christian Reconstructionists — including some who no longer associate themselves with the movement or wish to be called by that name but who nonetheless made significant, substantive and invaluable contributions to the corpus of literature — I am hereby adding the present page to this site, in the hopes of making at least some of their materials more easily accessible and available to you who wish to take the time to read (or at least, thoughtfully skim over and get the gist of) them.
+So, in an effort to make it LESS inexcusable and inexplicable for folks to remain “in the dark” and unaware of the reams and reams (digits and digits) and sheer volume of material that is available to anyone, both electronically and in print, of what has actually been said and written and taught over the years by prominent Reconstructionists — including some who no longer associate themselves with the movement as such, or wish to be called by the CR name, but who nonetheless have made significant and invaluable contributions to the corpus of literature — I am hereby adding the present page to this site, in the hopes of making at least some of the material more easily accessible and available to those of you who wish to take the time and read (or thoughtfully skim over and get the gist of) these treatises and tomes.

-That of course means that the web page is and will continue to be for some time — to use an overly-used online and offline cliche — a “work in progress” for some time to come.
-Which is fine because, after all, God’s kingdom on earth is also a work in progress, and will be for some time to come.
+That, of course, means that this web page will continue to be a “work in progress” for some time to come.
+Which is fine because, after all, God’s kingdom on earth is a work in progress, and will be for some time to come.

-I hope you find these selections to be helpful, encouraging, edifying, instructive,… and above all challenging to your current views and theological perspectives.
-Keep in mind, none of these works are to be considered infallible pronouncements or divinely-inspired declarations of non-rescindable truth spoken by untouchable “gurus!”
-They are the views and opinions expressed by learned, godly, Christ-and-Bible-loving Christian men–who are, in spite of all their knowledge and theological prowess, still fallen, imperfect and fallible men (who, by the way, did not always agree with each other–and still don’t!)
+I hope you find these selections to be helpful–encouraging, edifying, instructive–and above all challenging to your current views and theological perspectives.
+Keep in mind, none of these works are to be considered infallible pronouncements or divinely-inspired declarations of unimpeachable “truth” spoken by untouchable gurus.
+They are merely the earnest opinions, observations and views expressed by learned, godly, Christ-and-Bible-loving men who are nevertheless fallible–men who, despite all of their knowledge and theological prowess, are imperfect and fallen creatures.
+(Men who also, by the way, did not always agree with each other… and still don’t!)

-With all of that in mind,… enjoy the free library!
+So, with all of this in mind,… go forth and enjoy the FREE LIBRARY!